bcwhite-code/brians-blueprints/self-building-spacex.md

 * Receiving Items from Ships

-Receves items from ships and transports them to the ground, thus avoiding the need for rocket engines to leave the planet surface.
+Receives items from ships and transports them to the ground, thus avoiding the need for rocket engines to leave the planet surface.

 There is room for up to 12 LTN provider stations; just duplicate the